MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secure-baseline.md

 [!INCLUDE [important](../../includes/hci-preview.md)]

-## Enable, disable, or toggle drift control
+## Enable, disable drift control

-To adjust security hardening, we recommend a balanced security posture.
-Use the initial security baseline, toggle drift control, and modify protected security settings defined during deployment.
+Start with the initial security baseline and then modify the drift control and protected security settings defined during the deployment.

 ### Enable drift control